Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Instruct students to label each problem with the name of the strategy they used.

-- Give students fewer problems to work on as their formative assessment.
+- Give students fewer problems to work on for their formative assessment.

 - Let students work with a partner and ensure they share their strategies verbally.